kairadiant/Package_Sort/README.md

 1. Correct Sorting Logic

 The implementation uses clear conditional (if/elif/else) logic to prioritize the REJECTED stack first, ensuring that packages that meet both the Heavy and Bulky criteria are correctly categorized.
-Boundary conditions (e.g., 1,000,000 cm
-3
-  volume and 20 kg mass) are handled using the correct non-strict inequality (≥).
+Boundary conditions (e.g., 1,000,000 cm3 volume and 20 kg mass) are handled using the correct non-strict inequality (≥).

 2. Code Quality